carakan/dotfiles/README.md

 also, you can run `:checkhealth` into your neovim to check the health of this dotfiles

-- sometimes when install new versions of neovim or change plugins you need do a _Hard Reset_
+- Sometimes when install new versions of neovim or change plugins you need do a _Hard Reset_

 ```zsh
 rm -rf ~/.vim/bundle/.cache